IoanTimis/LicentaReact/README.md

 - **Authentication:** Google OAuth with JWT security
 - **Database:** MySQL with Sequelize ORM

+### **Security Measures**

+The platform implements multiple security layers to ensure data protection and prevent unauthorized actions:

+- **Backend Middleware:** Ensures that users can only perform actions allowed for their role (admin, teacher, or student).
+- **Frontend Middleware:** Restricts access to pages based on the user’s role, preventing unauthorized navigation.
+- **Unauthorized Actions Prevention:** Every action, such as attempting to delete a request or topic that does not belong to the user, is validated at the backend level and blocked if unauthorized.

+These security measures help maintain the integrity and reliability of the platform.

 ## Prerequisites
 Before running the project, ensure that you have the following installed:
 - [Node.js](https://nodejs.org/) (Recommended version: `18.x.x` or later)